angular/angularfire/docs/ionic/authentication.md

 }
 ```

-# Problem 1:
+# Common problems

-if you got error when build code like this:
+If you got error when build code like this:
 `UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 1): TypeError: Cannot read property 'manifest' of undefined`

 Please, using this fix from [issue](https://github.com/nordnet/cordova-universal-links-plugin/issues/134):